vishvAsa/devaH/content/kalpaH/general/tattvam/science-magic.md

 - Supernatural claims were used to motivate and preserve "good" behavior (see [deities](../devaH/), [karma](../Rtam/) and rituals) \- just as one does in good legends and drama.
 They can, of course, be accepted in that sense from an aesthetic standpoint.
 - It was also supposed that one could attain one's goals (bringing rain, death of enemies, wealth, poetic abilities, freedom from debt, recovery of health etc..) through various rituals (chanting a mantra or a stotra, adoring a deity in certain ways).
-  -  As GA said: "Too many people think tantra is about churning out supernatural effects that defy the operating laws of the universe at an extremely visible, public level.
+  -  GA said: "Too many people think tantra is about churning out supernatural effects that defy the operating laws of the universe at an extremely visible, public level.
 NO. Such effects are known & do exist, albeit at a private level.".

 ### Physical effect (in which life?)
 - There is no systematic credible evidence to support many of these claims (controlling for psychological effects) - as far as this life is concerned.